TilmanLudewigtHaufe/GraphAugmented-Legal-RAG/README.md

 You can set the splitter in the `networkX.py` and `Graph_RAG_advanced_RAG.py` scripts.

 Remember, the choice of splitter can significantly impact the performance and results of the system.
 Therefore, choose a splitter that best suits your data and use case.
+In the respected code sections three various splitters with different approaches (simple to complex and custom) are provided which can be adjusted to your needs.

 ### Generating the Knowledge Graph